journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/71_org_editor-recruit_reviewers.md

   - Replace "LINK TO REVIEW ISSUE TEMPLATE" in the email with [this link](new?assignees=&labels=review&projects=&template=00_reviewer-review.yml&title=%5BREVIEW%5D+%3Ctitle%3E) (Right click to copy it.)
 - When a reviewer agrees to review, complete the corresponding steps for that reviewer below.
 - If you encounter any problems executing the steps below, mention @journalovi/tech-chair and ask for assistance.
-- Close this issue when all reviewers have been recruited.

 ### Recruit reviewers:
 - [ ] Reviewer 1 recruited.